alexdredmon/arcode/README.md

                         List of URLs to fetch and include in the prompt context --debug               Enable debug mode for additional output --models [MODELS]     List available models.
 Optionally provide a filter string.
-  --maximumEstimatedCost MAXIMUMESTIMATEDCOST
+  --max-estimated-cost MAX_ESTIMATED_COST
                         Maximum estimated cost allowed.
-Actions with a larger estaimated cost will not be allowed to execute. (integer or float with up to two decimal places)
+Actions with a larger estimated cost will not be allowed to execute. (integer or float with up to two decimal places)

 ```